LoufaSupreme/TopCellar/README.md

 - [x] Show contact card when hovering over contact name
 - [x] Allow tag deletion by clicking 'x' inside suggestion dropdown
 - [ ] Make filter and sort buttons to show modals, instead of dropdowns.
 Have an indicator for when a filter or sort is active.
-- [ ] Dynamically add instances to the store when they're created
+- [ ] Dynamically add tags to the store when they're created
 - [ ] Separate page into "Active", "Complete", "Archived"
 - [ ] Add large ? icon with message when no entries to display
 - [ ] Use 3rd party API to lazy-load customer logos
 - [ ] Use Google Maps API to map to customer locations
 - [ ] Use LinkedIn API (?) to get contact pictures?
-- [ ]
+- [ ] Replace background with nice gradient
 - [ ]
 #### Filter Functionality
 - [x] Implement custom filtering (matching ALL criteria)